Ignite your passion and join the extraordinary team at Penrhos College where endless possibilities await.

 Your application must include:

 - Cover letter and Selection Criteria (max.
-2 pages), stating why you are applying and addressing the essential criteria.
+2 pages) stating why you are applying for the position and addressing the essential experience selection criteria above; demonstrating your suitability for the role.
+Please include your contact details.

 Statement of Commitment to Child Safety and Wellbeing